gagliardetto/lgtm-cli/README.md

 	-f=projects.txt
 ```

-### delete a list (NOTE: projects will NOT be unfollowed if they are followed)
+### Delete a list (NOTE: projects will NOT be unfollowed if they are followed)

 ```bash
 lgtm delete-list "test-list"
 ```

-### unfollow one or more projects
+### Unfollow one or more projects

 ```bash
 lgtm unfollow github/codeql-go kubernetes/kubernetes
 ```

-### unfollow a list of projects from file
+### Unfollow a list of projects from file

 ```bash
 lgtm unfollow \
 	-f=projects.txt
 ```

-### unfollow all projects from a certain owner (e.g. all projects from kubernetes owner)
+### Unfollow all projects from a certain owner (e.g. all projects from kubernetes owner)

 ```bash
 lgtm unfollow kubernetes
 ```

-### rebuild followed projects for a specific language (default: rebuild ONLY projects that don't have a build for that language, yet)
+### Rebuild followed projects for a specific language (default: rebuild ONLY projects that don't have a build for that language, yet)

 ```bash
 lgtm --wait=30s rebuild --lang=go
 ```

-### run a query on a specific "project list"
+### Run a query on a specific "project list"

 ```bash
 lgtm query \